usnistgov/blossom-nist-member/README.md

 Once a new member is added to the network, we must update the chaincode definition to create a Private Data Collection for the new member.
 Use the below JSON as a template for creating a new PDC for the account in `collections_config.json`.

-**IMPORTANT: This can be done at anytime during the enrollment process.**
+**IMPORTANT: This should be done during the enrollment process, before `RequestAccount` is called.**

   ```json
   {